Space Settlement Contest

 Students develop space settlement designs and related materials.

-These are sent to NASA Ames for judgement.
+These will be submitted online at a yet-to-be-determined URL (stay tuned for details).
 Submissions must be received by February 15.

 Check out the results of the